Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Introduction

 Network analysis investigates random interactions among individuals or objects.
 A typical network over $n$ individuals can be represented as an undirected graph with $n$ nodes, where edges encode the observed binary interactions between individuals.
 Examples of such networks include social networks (interactions being e.g., friendships, links, or followers), biological networks (e.g., gene---gene or gene---protein interactions), and information networks (e.g., email communication networks, internet, or citation networks).
 The \emph{Stochastic Block Model} (SBM), introduced by Holland, Laskey, and Leinhardt~\cite{holland1983stochastic} is a popular statistical model for network analysis.
 In the SBM, the set of nodes is partitioned into $K < n$ disjoint groups, or \emph{communities}, according to a random assignment.
 Then, conditional on the (unobserved) community assignments, edges are generated independently, with probabilities determined solely by the community memberships of the nodes they connect.
 In its simplest version, the probability of connection is $p$ if both nodes belong to the same community, and $q$ otherwise.
 When $p>q$, nodes within the same community tend to exhibit stronger connectivity among themselves than with nodes outside their community.
 Because of its simple analytic structure, its ability to capture community formation, and its interesting theoretical properties, the SBM has become an iconic model for network data, and it has received significant attention from theoreticians in statistics, computer science and probability~\cite{AbbeReview2018}.

 The central task in SBM analysis is to recover the latent community memberships of the nodes from a single observed network.
-For a fixed number of communities $K$, a community assignment uniformly at random, a diverging population size $n$, and probabilities of connection $p$ and $q$ scaling as $1/n$, the seminal paper of Decelle et al.~\cite{Decelle2011} conjectured with the replica heuristic from statistical physics, that, while non-trivial community recovery is possible above the information threshold
+For a fixed number of communities $K$, a community assignment uniformly at random, a diverging population size $n$, and probabilities of connection $p$ and $q$ scaling as $1/n$, the seminal paper of Decelle, Krzakala, Moore and Zdeborov\'a~\cite{Decelle2011} conjectured with the replica heuristic from statistical physics, that, while non-trivial community recovery is possible above the information threshold